 Hello and welcome to my site!
-Here’s a little bit about me.
+Here’s a bit about me…

 Things I do:

-I’m a trainee Clinical Psychologist at the University of Leicester and NHS Trust, undergoing a 3-year doctorate programme.
+I’m currently a trainee clinical psychologist at the University of Leicester and NHS Trust, undergoing a 3-year doctorate programme.
 This intensive training comprises research and teaching components embedded within clinical placements in various mental health services.
-I am also Honorary Treasurer of the British Psychological Society’s Faculty of Holistic Psychology.
+I’m also the Honorary Treasurer of the British Psychological Society’s Faculty of Holistic Psychology.

 I value the application of psychology within organisations.
 Supporting businesses to shape working environments that foster psychological growth, understanding and well-being.
-I deliver training and consultancy on topics such as positive psychology, mindfulness, behaviour change, resilience and self-regulation.
+I provide training and consultancy on topics such as mental health, positive psychology, mindfulness, nature connection, behaviour change, learning transfer, resilience and self-regulation.

 Things I’ve done: